mattrussell2/gradescope-autograder/README.md

 | `REGISTRY_USER_VARNAME` | `GHUNAME` | Variable name of the environment variable which holds the username to login to the `CONTAINER_REMOTE`.
 | `REGISTRY_PASS_VARNAME` | `GHPAT` | Variable name of the environment variable which holds the password/access token to login to the `CONTAINER_REMOTE` [NB: The PAT needs write:packages permissions].

 4. Build and deploy the container.
 In rare cases, the Docker build process hangs in the early stages.
 If this happens to you, run `rm ~/.docker/config.json` and try again.
+This will take a few minutes or so; the bottleneck is usually uploading the container.
 ```
 cd setup/dockerbuild
 python3 deploy_container.py